Table of Contents

 3. In Spice Blends

-Sumac is a signature ingredient in za’atar, the classic Middle Eastern blend of sumac, thyme, sesame seeds, and salt.
+Sumac is a signature ingredient in za’atar, the classic Middle Eastern spice blends of sumac, thyme, sesame seeds, and salt.
 Use za’atar to season meats, vegetables, or flatbreads like manakeesh.

 4. In Dressings, Dips, and Sauces